awsdocs/amazon-ec2-user-guide/doc_source/UserProvidedKernels.md

 Amazon Machine Images that use paravirtual \(PV\) virtualization use a system called *PV\-GRUB* during the boot process\.
 PV\-GRUB is a paravirtual bootloader that runs a patched version of GNU GRUB 0\.97\.
 When you start an instance, PV\-GRUB starts the boot process and then chain loads the kernel specified by your image's `menu.lst` file\.

 PV\-GRUB understands standard `grub.conf` or `menu.lst` commands, which allows it to work with all currently supported Linux distributions\.
-Older distributions such as Ubuntu 10\.04 LTS, Oracle Enterprise Linux or CentOS 5\.x require a special "ec2" or "xen" kernel package, while newer distributions include the required drivers in the default kernel package\.
+Older distributions such as Ubuntu 10\.04 LTS, Oracle Enterprise Linux, or CentOS 5\.x require a special "ec2" or "xen" kernel package, while newer distributions include the required drivers in the default kernel package\.

 Most modern paravirtual AMIs use a PV\-GRUB AKI by default \(including all of the paravirtual Linux AMIs available in the Amazon EC2 Launch Wizard Quick Start menu\), so there are no additional steps that you need to take to use a different kernel on your instance, provided that the kernel you want to use is compatible with your distribution\.
 The best way to run a custom kernel on your instance is to start with an AMI that is close to what you want and then to compile the custom kernel on your instance and modify the `menu.lst` file to boot with that kernel\.

 You can verify that the kernel image for an AMI is a PV\-GRUB AKI\.
-Run the following [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command \(substituting your kernel image ID\) check whether the `Name` field starts with `pv-grub`:
+Run the following [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command \(substituting your kernel image ID\) and check whether the `Name` field starts with `pv-grub`:

 ```
 aws ec2 describe-images --filters Name=image-id,Values=aki-880531cd